 I’m a half-serious history buff, meaning history was one of my favourite subjects and I have an ongoing middling interest in it.

-I mostly stick to memoirs and (lighter) historical books, both fiction and non-fiction, and find myself unlikely to delve into a 600-page academic tome, for example, on the colonisation of Australia.
+That said, I’m unlikely to delve into a 600-page academic tome, for example, on the colonisation of Australia.
 I don’t quite have the stamina for such endeavours and thus remain only half-baked in my history efforts.

 Yet in some ways, I have an insatiable appetite for learning, especially when it comes to gaining a better understanding of our past as humanity and the social conditions surrounding us.